alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 With our fine-tuned models finished, we wanted to apply them towards the phenotyping of naturally-evolved receptor variants.
 Out approach was to identify *Pik-1* ligand binding domain variants within the 3,000 Rice Genomes Project dataset with complete read coverage in the *Pik-1* ligand binding domain and use those samples for variant calling.
 Later on in the project we also do variant calling on the full-length *Pik-1* and *Pik-2* receptors to synthesize them for agroinfiltration HR assays.

 ## Method
 I used BWA for read alignment.
-I started by indexing our reference genome N22, which posesses a known *Pik-1* alelle (*Pikp-1/2*) that is closely related to the allele we used in directed evolution (*Pikh-1*).
+I started by indexing our reference genome N22, which posesses a known *Pik-1* alelle (Pikp-1) that is very closely related to the allele we used in directed evolution (Pikh-1).

  ```bash